kokocares/keywords-client/clients/ruby/README.md

 KokoKeywords.match("sewerslide", version: "20220206")
 ```

+We do not recommend setting this as we frequently update keywords for better matching performance.

 ## Performance
 The underlying library is written in Rust and cross-compiled to the four major CPU targets.
 Regexes are cached based on the cache expiration headers (currently set to an hour).
 This ensures very low latency and overhead (< 1μs/req).